hydromisc/hydromisc/board/README.md

 Ileakage\*Rpulldown > Vsetpoint, and that R was previously just the feedback divider.

+* rev C - This adds capacitors to create a passive low-pass on the pH inputs, improving 60 Hz (or 50 Hz) rejection and thus reducing noise e.g. when the probe is connected with long wires.
+It also changes the series resistors between Vref and the BNC shield from 1k to zero-ohm, since the shunt regulator that makes Vref can survive a short-circuit to ground with no problem and that resistance worsens noise performance.

-The head revision in git is rev B; but I've never actually built this revision, so it's possible there's still a mistake.
+The head revision in git is rev C; but I've never actually built this revision, so it's possible there's still a mistake.
 That risk should be very small, though.
-I'll amend this note if/when someone builds rev B and reports back.
+I'll amend this note if/when someone builds rev C and reports back.

 This is a two-layer board, designed to PCBWay's standard design rules.